 the human body and intended for therapeutic use.

+[Section 11 amended by No. 50 of 2006 s.
+114.]

 12. Liability of donors

 (1) No proceedings, civil or criminal, other than criminal proceedings under section 170 of The Criminal Code in respect of a donor declaration made by the donor concerned, lie against a donor by reason only of a person having contracted AIDS from the administration to a person of blood given by, or of a blood product derived wholly or partly from blood given by, the donor.